Smoothing Variances Across Time: Adaptive Stochastic Volatility: Methodology

 \subsection{Dynamic Shrinkage Processes and their Properties}

-Before introducing the proposed model, we first describe a class of global-local shrinkage priors known as DSP, a central component in our formulation.
-Global-local shrinkage priors have been widely studied for Gaussian observations, particularly in high-dimensional regression.
-Notable examples include the horseshoe prior \citep{horseshoe_theory}, the horseshoe+ prior \citep{horseshoe_P}, and the triple gamma prior \citep{tgamma}.
-Among these, DSP offers a particularly flexible formulation that generalizes several existing priors and naturally incorporates temporal dependence.
+Near-sparsity may also be achieved through global-local shrinkage priors.
+These priors introduce a global parameter that controls the overall degree of shrinkage across time and local parameters that allow individual components to deviate when supported by the data.
+Given a sequence of parameters $\{\Theta_t\}_{t=1}^{T}$, they take the following hierarchical form:

+where $\tau$ governs global shrinkage and $\lambda_t$ captures local flexibility.
+This class of priors encourages most parameters to be strongly regularized while permitting occasional large deviations, making it well suited for volatility estimation, where periods of stability are occasionally interrupted by abrupt shifts.
+This structure naturally extends the SV formulation by placing the prior on the $k$th-order difference of the log-variance process, $\{\Delta^k h_{t}\}_{t=1}^{T}$, so that its variance decomposes as $\sigma^2_{h,t} = \tau^2 \lambda_t^2$.

+Global-local shrinkage priors have been extensively studied in the context of high-dimensional Gaussian models, with notable examples including the horseshoe prior~\citep{horseshoe_theory}, the horseshoe+ prior~\citep{horseshoe_P}, and the triple-gamma prior~\citep{tgamma}.
+For time-series modeling, several related dynamic shrinkage formulations have been proposed. \citet{dsptype1} and \citet{dsptype2} extend horseshoe-type priors using heavy-tailed $t$ distributions and fusion-based structures.
+These priors share the same underlying motivation as the DSP, combining global regularization with locally adaptive shrinkage for recovering the underlying temporal structure.

-DSP has shown versatility across various applications.
-For example, \citet{abco} integrate DSP into a Bayesian dynamic linear model to estimate change points and score outliers. \citet{dspCount} apply it to construct the negative binomial Bayesian trend filter (NB-BTF) for adaptively smoothing integer-valued time series.
-Additionally, \citet{dspDrift} combine the Bayesian trend filter with DSP and a machine learning-based regularization method to effectively distinguish micro-level drifts from macro-level shifts.
+Among these priors, DSP offers a particularly flexible formulation that generalizes several existing priors and naturally incorporates temporal dependence.
+DSP has shown strong versatility across various applications. \citet{abco} integrate DSP into a Bayesian dynamic linear model to estimate change points and detect outliers. \citet{dspCount} apply it to develop the negative binomial Bayesian trend filter (NB-BTF), a method for smoothing integer-valued time series.
+Additionally, \citet{dspDrift} combine the Bayesian trend filter with DSP and a machine-learning-based regularization method to effectively distinguish micro-level drifts from macro-level shifts.